 You must ensure you connect via VPN before asking Endnote to Find Full text.

-The alternative is to use the Mendeley Web version and the built-in citation tool within Word - please see the instructions below for further details.
+If you have any difficulty installing or using the plug-in, you can instead use the Mendeley Web version and the built-in citation tool within Word - please see the instructions below for further details.

 1. Export your references from your Mendeley Web Library: